NIST SPECIAL PUBLICATION 1800-12B

 |PKI||Public Key Infrastructure|

-|PKIX-CMP||Public Key Cryptography Standards - Certificate Management Protocol|
+|PKIX-CMP||Public Key Infrastructure X.509—Certificate Management Protocol|

 |RMF||Risk Management Framework|

-|SaaS||Software as Service|
+|SaaS||Software as a Service|

 |SQL||Structured Query Language|

-|SSP||Shared Service Providers|
+|SSP||Shared Service Provider|

 |TLS||Transport Layer Security|

 |UICC||Universal Integrated Circuit Card|

 |USSD||Unstructured Supplementary Service Data|

 |VPN||Virtual Private Network|